vulbsti/vulbsti/README.md

 ### My Life story by chatGPT

-In halls of academia, I wandered wide, \n
+In halls of academia, I wandered wide,
-Seeking secrets of the mind inside. \n
+Seeking secrets of the mind inside.
 Psychology's gates I passed through first,
 Hoping to grasp the workings anew.
 But like a fleeting dream, my hopes did fade,